Admiral Grigorovich-class frigate: Operational history

+Russian intervention in Syria

 On 3 November 2016, as part of Russian military intervention in the Syrian Civil War, Admiral Grigorivich was deployed to the Mediterranean Sea for the first time.
 On 15 November 2016, it launched Kalibr cruise missiles on IS and Al-Nusra targets in Syria's Idlib and Homs provinces, destroying ammunition warehouses, gathering and training centers and weapon production plants.

 Admiral Grigorovich was redeployed to the Mediterranean Sea in April 2017, following the US missile strikes against Syria.
 She joined the Mediterranean squadron again on 24 December 2020.

+Russian invasion of Ukraine

+Being deployed as part of the Black Sea Fleet, the Russian ships of the Admiral Grigorovich class were in the theatre of operations at the start of the war.
+Video uploaded to the internet from Odessa on 21 March 2022 shows two Russian vessels engaging in shelling near the coast of Odessa, with one of these ships identified as an unknown Admiral Grigorovich–class ship.

 On 12 April 2022, a Grigorovich-class frigate reportedly shot down a Bayraktar TB2 drone during the 2022 Russian invasion of Ukraine.
 On 22 April a Grigorovich-class frigate reportedly fired Kalibr cruise missiles against Ukrainian targets.

+It was noted in June 2023 that the Russian Navy had started painting disruptive grey and black ship camouflage onto their ships, with both the Admiral Essen and Admiral Makarov receiving this pattern (though it was later removed from the Essen).
+Ukraine claims to have targeted and hit the Admiral Essen and/or the Admiral Makarov on 1 and 2 March 2026 with drone strikes and to have damaged them.

+2026 English Channel incident

+It was reported on 16 June 2026 that the Admiral Grigorovich had fired warning shots at a yacht in the English Channel between Normandy and the Isle of Wight.

 Export

 As part of the deal signed on 20 October 2018 for delivery of Admiral Butakov and Admiral Istomin frigates to the Indian Navy, Rosoboronexport and Goa Shipyard have signed an additional contract for two more Admiral Grigorovich-class frigates to be license-built at Goa Shipyard in India.
 Under the contract, Russia will provide India the technological know-how to build the frigates on its own.
 The final cost for the two vessels is yet to be determined, but was estimated at US$500 million for the foreign content.
 The Indian Navy should receive the ships in 2026 and 2027, respectively.